Find Out Easy Ways to Decorate for the Seasons

 3. Blankets

-Having a blanket on your couch, on a chair or at the end of your bed, for example, is a simple change through the different seasons.
+Having a blanket on your couch, on a chair, or at the end of your bed, for example, is a simple change through the different seasons.

-Like this one above.
-I bought this one from Amazon.
-The link is here.
-I love how this has the green that ties with my other colors in my living room.
+I love how the plaid blanket has the green that ties in with the other colors in my living room.

 You can instantly give a room an updated feel just by adding a blanket.